Who is this Adobe Photoshop CC tutorial and guide for?

 How & Where Do You Buy Photoshop CC?
 Or Get It Free?

-I started using Photoshop when it first came out.
+I started using Adobe Photoshop when it first came out.
 Way back in the day.
 Last century, in fact: 1991.
+Oh, and unlike today I couldn’t learn Photoshop online!

 Luckily, the art school I was going to at the time had some Macintosh Classics.
 I was able to use Photoshop without any additional cost (paying for schooling was more than enough).